ajoberstar/reckon/README.md

 ## Why do you care?

-### Get your version number out of my build file!
+### Get that version number out of my build file!

 Most build tools and release systems require you to hardcode a version number into a file in your source repository.
 This results in commit messages like "Bumping version number.".
 Even if you don't have to do this manually, your release plugin probably modifies your build file and commits the new version.

-However, your version control system (VCS) already contains tags with a version number pointing to a specific commit.
-Git illustrates the power of this with the `git describe` command that creates a version number based on the amount of change since the previous tag (e.g. v0.1.0-22-g26f678e).
+ your version control system (VCS) already contains tags with a version number pointing to a specific commit.
+Git illustrates the power of this with the `git describe` command that creates a version number based on the amount of change since the previous tag (e.g. `v0.1.0-22-g26f678e`).

 Your VCS also contains branches that indicate specific stages of development or indicate maintenance for a specific subset of versions.